Euclidean domains with no multiplicative norms: Main construction

 Let $F$ be a field of characteristic zero.
 The assumption of characteristic zero will only be used in the proof of Proposition \ref{Prop:EnoughStableDivisors}.

 The construction consists entirely of recursively passing to a polynomial ring in multiple indeterminates, followed by passing to a subring of the field of fractions.
 All indeterminates are assumed to be independent of one another over $F$.
 The indeterminates come in three types with various subscripts.
 They are introduced at each successor stage $k+1$ of a recursion, with $k\in \N$.
 They are: \begin{itemize} \item $s$-type: These are indeterminates $s_{k+1,p}$, where $p$ runs over of a certain set of primes from the $k$th stage.
 The $s$-indeterminates are used to split primes into products of two new prime factors. \item $t$-type: These are indeterminates $t_{k+1}$.
-The $t$-indeterminates are used to give us access to indeterminates not of the other two types. \item $u$-type: These are indeterminates $u_{k+1,a,b}$, where $a$ and $b$ run over certain elements from the $k$th stage.
+The $t$-indeterminates are used to give us access to generic numerators. \item $u$-type: These are indeterminates $u_{k+1,a,b}$, where $a$ and $b$ run over certain elements from the $k$th stage.
 The $u$-indeterminates help us form certain primes that, at the very end of the construction, we localize into units.
 This helps guarantee that the Euclidean algorithm terminates. \end{itemize}

 To begin, let $R_0:=F$.
 View $R_0$ as the first step in a recursive construction of UFDs

 We will put $R_{\infty}:=\bigcup_{k\in \N}R_k$, and the final ring $R$ that we construct will be a localization of the ring $R_{\infty}$.